Texas Pacific Land Corporation (TPL): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The company was not founded by individuals in the traditional sense.
+TPL was not founded by a traditional team.
 It emerged from the reorganization of the Texas and Pacific Railway Company.
-The holders of Texas and Pacific Railway bonds became the beneficiaries of the land grant.
+The bondholders of the defunct railway exchanged their debt for Certificates of Proprietary Interest, effectively becoming the initial owners and beneficiaries of the newly formed Texas Pacific Land Trust.

 Initial capital/funding